beezwax/markdown-compiler/doc/1-tokenize.md

 Let's start with a test which defines what our Tokenizer should do.
 We'll use [Minitest](https://github.com/seattlerb/minitest) for the specs.

-The full source code for the compiler lives in [GitHub](), you are encouraged to clone it and play with it.
+The full source code for the compiler lives in [GitHub](https://github.com/beezwax/markdown-compiler), you are encouraged to clone and play with it.
 The snippets displayed here won't give you the whole picture of this particular compiler, they instead focus on explaining concepts so you can write your own.